-Russian FM to visit Norway amid rumors spy could be freed
+Russian FM: Decision soon on freeing convicted Norwegian

 For years, the 63-year-old Berg had been a well-known figure in the Russian-Norwegian border area, taking an active role in cultural and humanitarian exchange projects.

+Vilnius could hand over two Russian nationals who had been working for Russia’s main intelligence agency.
+The first was sentenced in 2017 by a Lithuanian court to 10 years in prison for spying while details about the second person remain unknown.

+In return, two Lithuanian citizens who both were sentenced to 12 years in 2016 for spying in Russia could be released.

-The Soviet army entered neighboring Norway, then occupied by Nazi Germany, in October 1944.
+The Soviet army entered neighboring Norway, then occupied by Nazi Germany, in October 1944, and Kirkenes was the first Norwegian town to be liberated.